 Child Support Modification Tips

-Try to Reach an Agreement with the Other Parent
+Try To Reach an Agreement With the Other Parent

-Keep Making your Child Support Payments as Best You Can
+Keep Making Your Child Support Payments as Best You Can

 To the maximum extent possible, keep making the child support payments required under the current child support order.
 The existing child support order remains in effect unless and until the court issues a new child support order.
 Pay as much as you can and pay it in the manner specified by the child support order.

-Document your Change in Circumstances
+Document Your Change in Circumstances

-File your Request for Child Support Modification with the Court
+File Your Request for Child Support Modification With the Court

-Whether both parents agree to a modification, or one parent wants the court to order a child support modification, you will need a new child support order issued by the appropriate court for changed child support requirements to take effect.
-The papers you file with the court also need to be served on the other parent.
+Whether both parents agree to a modification, or one parent wants the court to order a change in child support and the other parent opposes it, you will still need a new child support order for the change to take effect.
+The child support obligation does not change until the support modification case goes forward and the court issues a new support order.
+The papers you file with the court must also be served on the other parent.